cherrycjkao/prompts/marketing_content/MKTREADME.md

 - Value-driven bullet points or brief paragraph
 - Strong CTA at the end

-> **💡 Note**: Test multiple versions by re-running the prompt with slight input tweaks.

 > **Techniques Used:**
-> - Few‑shot prompting for alternative versions
+> - **Few-shot prompting for variation**: Encourages multiple subject line options for A/B testing.
-> - Concise copywriting principles
+> - **Concise copywriting principles**: Keeps copy scannable and benefit-oriented.
-> - CTA optimization
+> - **CTA optimization**: Places the call-to-action where it's most likely to convert (end of email body).

 ---